levelupcc/level-up/_pages/community/contribute-and-collaborate/contribute-and-collaborate.md

 layout: content-page
 title: Contribute and Collaborate
 author: Level Up
-summary: "We want to encourage more sharing within the Level Up community and so have created a page specifically for aggregating community resources.
-This page explains how one can get involved, submit resources and interact on the webpage."
+summary: "LevelUp’s content has been developed by a group of dedicated digital security trainers that are willingly sharing their knowledge in order to protect individuals working for greater rights and social justice.
+They also hope to improve their own training skills and content by interacting with other trainers who may modify and adapt the content that is available on this website.
+Our ask is that if you use the content in anyway, please provide comment and feedback on what you’ve used.
+We would also love to get new content connected to digital security training - if you have something you’d like to contribute to the site, please follow the instrutions below."
 date: 05/01/2015
 permalink: /community/contribute-and-collaborate/
 parent: Community
 ---

-LevelUp’s content has been developed by a group of dedicated digital security trainers that are willingly sharing their knowledge in order to protect individuals working for greater rights and social justice.
-They also hope to improve their own training skills and content by interacting with other trainers who may modify and adapt the content that is available on this website.
-Our ask is that if you use the content in anyway, please provide comment and feedback on what you’ve used.
-We would also love to get new content connected to digital security training - if you have something you’d like to contribute to the site, please follow the instrutions below.

 ## How to contribute to the content